Language: EN

 }

-In this example, the Sum function takes two parameters num1 and num2, performs the addition operation, and returns the result.
+In this example, the function Add takes two parameters num1 and num2, performs the addition operation, and returns the result.

-To call (invoke) a function and execute its code, simply use the function name followed by parentheses, passing the values of the parameters if necessary.
+To call (invoke) a function and execute its code, simply use the function name followed by parentheses, passing the parameter values if necessary.

-Here’s an example of code that calls the Sum function and stores the result in a variable:
+Here is a code example that calls the Add function and stores the result in a variable:

-In this case, the Sum function is called with the values 5 and 3 as arguments, and returns the result 8, which is assigned to the variable result.
+In this case, the function Add is called with the values 5 and 3 as arguments, and it returns the result 8, which is assigned to the variable result.

 Parameters